runawayhorse001/LearningApacheSpark/docs/_sources/regression.rst.txt

 	(trainingData, testData) = transformed.randomSplit([0.6, 0.4])

-You can check your train and test data as follows (In my opinion, it is always to good to keep tracking your data during prototype pahse):
+You can check your train and test data as follows (In my opinion, it is always to good to keep tracking your data during prototype phase):

 .. code-block:: python